brittgalloway/memory_game/README.md

-# memory_game
+# Memory Game

-How good is your memory?
+## How good is your memory?
 Find out with memory game.